-This is a way of making fraud less likely over time, since a bad actor would find it more difficult to alter a past block of transactions (Catalini & Gans, 2016).
+This is a way of making fraud less likely over time30, since a bad actor would find it more difficult to alter a past block of transactions (Catalini & Gans, 2016).
 But this could act as a barrier to entry and increase market concentration among "miners" in charge of verification.
 In fact, "miners" usually form pools because validation is a costly activity with a lot of variance (a high price but with low probability).
 These can be a risk to competition, although at the same time it may be a way for smaller nodes to benefit from the system (Abadi & Brunnermeier, 2018).
 In addition to all these endogenous limitations of validation, it should still be taken into account that there is not perfect immunity to fraud, since a "51 percent attack" of the computational power can create operational and transaction risks (Böhme, Christin, Edelman, & Moore, 2015).

 - 4.27.
-These risks are also related to the problem of scalability, i.e. the validation of more transactions per unit of time by accelerating clearing (Böhme, Christin, Edelman, & Moore, 2015).
+These risks are also related to the problem of scalability, i.e. the validation of more transactions per unit of time by accelerating clearing31 (Böhme, Christin, Edelman, & Moore, 2015).
 This is a competitive disadvantage compared to instant payments settlement systems and credit card networks, especially if we factor in the loyalty programs, discounts and cross-subsidies (to access other financial services more cheaply) associated with the use of credit cards (Catalini & Gans, 2016; McQuinn, Guo, & Castro, 2016).
 This is an issue especially for small transactions, since big transactions would tend to be prioritized if there are higher fees for "miners". - 4.28.
 Bottlenecks are also a risk for security, given that fraudsters could try to double-spend currencies during the validation window, taking advantage of the irreversibility of transactions (as happens in Bitcoin), which also increases transaction risk.
 That is why some cryptocurrencies (Böhme, Christin, Edelman, & Moore, 2015) prefer to reduce computing power (even if that means less ability to record big purchases) and hence settle transactions more quickly (adapting better to small amounts).
 But again this could reduce resilience, to both frauds and errors. - 4.29.
-These shortcomings (especially of permissionless DLTs) in security, scalability and agility (which can be conflicting goals sometimes) may be due to the lack of incentives for the nodes to invest in the network, or to governance difficulties to reverse
+These shortcomings (especially of permissionless DLTs) in security, scalability and agility (which can be conflicting goals sometimes) may be due to the lack of incentives for the nodes to invest in the network, or to governance difficulties to reverse fraudulent or incorrect transactions.
+Consequently, markets are too "shallow" (Böhme, Christin, Edelman, & Moore, 2015) and the value of tokens/currencies might be too volatile (McQuinn, Guo, & Castro, 2016).
+This adds market risks and makes it even more difficult to generate network effects through trust and scale, in a negative feedback loop.
+Volatility also raises concerns from the point of view of financial stability and consumer protection.

-&lt;sup>30 A straightforward alternative would be to use a " one person, one vote " rule of validate transactions, but this would lead fraudsters to create fake accounts.
+30 A straightforward alternative would be to use a " one person, one vote " rule of validate transactions, but this would lead fraudsters to create fake accounts.
 With the proof-of-work, fraudsters need to amass enough computing power to validate transactions and, once they have it, they have the incentives to use it the right way, validating transactions to earn fees or newly created tokens.

-&lt;sup>31 For instance, in Bitcoin one transaction is cleared once it has been added to the consensus blockchain.
+31 For instance, in Bitcoin one transaction is cleared once it has been added to the consensus blockchain.
 This happens once every 10 minutes, but the transaction can still be revised by a majority of " miners ".
 Therefore, experts say that one cannot be sure that the transaction is confirmed after one hour has gone by (Böhme, Christin, Edelman, & Moore, 2015).